snithissh/blog-jekyll/_posts/2024-09-07-sqli-portswigger-lab-3.md

+---
+layout: post
-# SQL injection UNION attack, determining the number of columns returned by the query
+title:  "SQL injection UNION attack, determining the number of columns returned by the query"
+date:   2024-09-07 21:39:54 +0530
+---

 ## Objective